Saturday, June 7, 2008

 "Ticket to Ride!"

 I had the choice of riding the 1st Class 196 or the Log Train from Prince Rupert to Terrace.
 Since the varnish was always double headed, I’d ride the second unit.
 I preferred to ride the Log Train, since it was always more interesting.
-Oh, yeah, it allowed me to sleep in on Saturday, since the logger left at 10:00K instead of 8:00k.

 We’d leave Prince Rupert with a dozen or so freight cars, stopping at the Columbia Cellulose paper mill at Port Edward, picking up a string of empty log flats, destined for the re-load at Kitsumkalum Reload, just west of Terrace.
-Kallum Re-load had 3.5 miles of track with a moderate car capacity of 279 cars with only a single west end connection.

 0 Comments - Click here: